donRumata03/Conspects/README.md

 ## Brief technical description

-There are two major conspect formats:
+There are three major conspect formats:
+- [Typst](https://github.com/typst/typst) — The new LaTeX && Markdown killer written in Rust.
+  It incorporates the best qualities of both: the MD's simplicity of typical case and LaTeX's customizability of a hard one.
 - LaTeX
 - Markdown

-both of them are compiled to pdf.
+all of them are compiled to pdf and the artifacts are stored in this repo.

+### Typst compilation

+It's easy here: [install](https://github.com/typst/typst) it with package manager and compile with `typst compile {file}` or `typst watch {file}` (for continuous compilation).

+It goes without saying that compilation is _blazingly fast_ (due to incremental compilation and _wise language choice_).
+It really changes the way you work with typesetting systems: the on-the-fly preview now justifies this name…

+### Markdown compilation

+Markdown compilation is done by pandoc which is translated to LaTeX and then compiled by XeLaTeX.

+### LaTeX compilation

-Latex is — through XeLaTeX compiler (its killer features were modern font support (unlike pdfLaTeX) and relatively fast compilation compared to LuaLaTeX).
+Latex is compiled through the XeLaTeX compiler
+(its killer features were modern font support (unlike pdfLaTeX) and relatively fast compilation times compared to LuaLaTeX).
 And .md files are compiled to pdf by [pandoc](https://pandoc.org/).

 But, unfortunately, these tools require: too much command line arguments and escaping characters, clearing temp files, providing temp files and many other additional procedures.